term7/RaspberryPi-VLC_Videolooper/README.md

 # 04 - Prepare Folders and Locations

 Most steps during the following setup require admin rights, which is why you should remain logged in as an admin user.
-Some folders that we use as locations for our Videolooper do not exist after a fresh installation of Raspberry Pi OS.
+Some folders locations that are used by our VLC Videolooper not exist after a fresh installation of Raspberry Pi OS.
 We need to create them:

 `mkdir /home/workstation/Videos/autoplay`<br>
 `mkdir /home/workstation/Script`<br>